juin-en-anglais/lipu-e-pilin/README.md

 Et voilà!

 Note: because the HTML file is created by parsing a git log command, it’s always late of 1 commit.

+## Demo
+If you want to see the HTML page render, here you can see [my personal lipu e pilin log](https://june.lacoloc.cafe/log.html)